briandrum/codes.forchagrin.com/_chapters/chapter-1501-model-codes-adopted.md

-    any person, firm or corporation to comply with any order of the Chief or his representative, under the provisions of this section shall constitute an unlawful act and subject such person, firm or corporation to penalties provided for in Section 1501.99.
+    any person, firm or corporation to comply with any order of the Chief or his representative, under the provisions of this section shall constitute an unlawful act and subject such person, firm or corporation to penalties provided for in [Section 1501.99][].
 Whenever necessary, for the enforcement of any law pertaining to fire inspection or fire enforcement, the Chief or his designated representative shall apply for a search warrant in the form and manner provided by law.

 7. _(g)_ The Chief shall recommend to the Mayor the employment of technical inspectors who, when such authorization is granted by Council, shall be selected